 Can you name your favourite film – and tell us why you love it?

 Possibly Io sono Li by Andrea Segre.
-Low-budget but very poetic film set in Chioggia, my hometown, which shows how difficult it is for a young Chinese woman to be accepted in a narrow-minded community.
+A low-budget but very poetic film set in Chioggia, my hometown, which shows how difficult it is for a young Chinese woman to be accepted in a narrow-minded community.

 Which book or books is/are by your bed today?